vmwshop/tutorials/openrefine.md

 > _NOTE_: If using a Mac, you may get a security warning that your computer doesn’t recognize the developer and won’t let you open the application.
 If that is the case, then go to your System Settings > Security & Privacy > Click the lock icon in the bottom left corner of the window > Click the _“Open Anyway”_ button in the _“Allow apps downloaded from”_ section of your General
 Settings.
 Open it again and you should be good to go!

-Once you have the app downloaded and installed, simply launch the app, upload your data, and start working!
+Once you have the app downloaded and installed simply launch the app, upload your data, and start working!
 As a reminder, when you launch the OpenRefine app, your default internet browser will open.
 This is how you interact with the application even though your data is still being hosted locally on your personal drive.
 So no need to worry about the security of your data!

 **1.** Click the “Choose Files” button, select your dataset, and click “Next”.
-For this workshop, we have pre-messed up some data for you to use HERE called Allegheny County Dog Licenses.csv.
+For this workshop, we have pre-messed up some data for you to use **HERE** called _Allegheny County Dog Licenses.csv_.
 If you already have some data that you know is messy, feel free to use that and follow along with the same steps!
 Just be prepared for us to use different values and have different “mistakes” within our provided data than what you might have.

 <img scr="https://user-images.githubusercontent.com/15221098/87825832-d4fefa00-c845-11ea-9251-113dbb17fa6d.png" class="responsive" alt="ORgettingstarted1" width="850">

 **2.** What you will see when your file is finished uploading is a preview of what your data will look like in your new project within OpenRefine.
-There are some other options you have here, but for this basic understanding of the tool, just click the “Create Project” button in the top right corner to continue.
+There are some other options available at this point, but for this basic understanding of the tool, just click the “Create Project” button in the top right corner to continue.

 <img scr="https://user-images.githubusercontent.com/15221098/87825880-eba55100-c845-11ea-9d96-c9e4a708226a.png" class="responsive" alt="ORgettingstarted2" width="850">